 2022 World Junior Figure Skating Championships: Ice Dance

-USA’s Oona Brown and Gage Brown danced to the lead at the 2022 World Figure Skating Championships in the Rhythm Dance on Friday in Tallinn, Estonia.
-Canada’s Natalie D’alessandro and Bruce Waddell are in second followed by teammates Nadiia Bashynska and Peter Beaumont.
+USA’s Oona Brown and Gage Brown maintained their lead to win the Ice Dance title at the 2022 World Figure Skating Championships in Tallinn, Estonia.
+Canada’s Natalie D’alessandro and Bruce Waddell took the silver while teammates Nadiia Bashynska and Peter Beaumont pocketed the silver.

 Performing to a Muse medley, Brown and Brown were confident, displaying deep edges and seamless transitions throughout to rack up many positive grades of execution (GOE) throughout.
 The dance spin, lifts, and twizzles were all graded a level four and the 2021 JGP Courchevel II Champions earned a level three on the one-foot steps and level two on the circular steps.
 They posted a new personal best of 103.27 points in the Free Dance as well as a total score of 170.25.

 “It was definitely worth the wait!” said Oona Brown of the win.
 “Overjoyed is the correct word to describe the feeling,” said her brother, Gage.
 “A lot went into this season.
 Obviously, everyone knows it was a very long season.
 Yeah, I’m very happy!”